 I’ve taught technology for 18 years to students & professionals ranging from two to Ph.D..
 What kind of technologies, you ask?
 Everything from ceramics, soldering and music production to video games production, sensors, prototyping & wireless communication.

 Organizations where I’ve taught include SparkFun Electronics, Discovery Education Headquarters, New York University, Tufts University, University of Colorado, Colorado State University, M.I.T., Embry Riddle Aeronautical University, Stetson University, Longwood University, University of Arkansas, East Carolina University, University of Massachusetts, Hampshire College, University of Wyoming, T.E.I. in Canada, DESIGN West, the National Science Teachers Association conference, Uganda, at multiple Maker Faires, Mini Maker Faires, Denver Museum of Nature and Science, Science Museum Oklahoma Network, Arkansas Museum of Discovery, Science Museum of Minnesota, Union Station Science City, Boulder Museum of Contemporary Art, Strategic Air and Space Museum, Fat Brain Toys, US Public and Private K-12, US Library systems, a multitude of after school programs and at the United States of America’s Science & Engineering Festival (2012 & 2014).

-Currently I develop materials and prototypes for clients, teach workshops and hang out at my local Maker Space.
+Currently I develop materials and prototypes for clients, teach workshops, run a small farm, make art and look for startup opportunities.

 Hire Me For Your Next Project

-Located in the Boulder, CO area but happy to travel.Project contracts handled on a case by case basis.
+Located in Massachusetts, but happy to travel.Project contracts handled on a case by case basis.
 No two people or projects are the same, why would I treat them as if they were?